Prof. Jeanine Kowalski, PhD, Anthropology:

 I am visiting at Thanksgiving, writing my research.

 I love my parents, to be here, my work.

 “When I was seventeen, here, in my childhood bedroom,

-Threatened with boredom, which my parents implied was the Prince of Darkness,
+Threatened with boredom, which my parents implied was the Darkness,

 And to be fair I believed it myself, independently,

 I did not honour the life and love commitment I made to a seventeen year old boy.